 If you're consistently below your target, then you know that some changes are needed to your diet.

-MyFintessPal works similar, and it has the advantage that you can track your fitness routines and activity levels as well.
+MyFitnessPal and Noom work similarly, and they have the advantage that you can track your fitness routines and activity levels as well.

 Avoiding Certain Types Of Supplements

-While weight management is essential during pregnancy, women should avoid these products as they may disrupt the natural metabolic rates.
-In some cases, they may increase your body temperature and blood pressure, which are not welcome effects when you're carrying a baby.
+2. Metabolic boosters.
+These products may disrupt natural metabolic rates, and in some cases, they may increase your body temperature and blood pressure, which are not welcome effects when you're carrying a baby.